-A relation is in 3NF if and only if it is in 2NF and every non-key attribute is non-transitively depend on the primary key.
+A relation is in 3NF(What is the 3nf example) or third normal form if and only if it is in 2NF and every non-key attribute is non-transitively dependent on the primary key.
 By the transitive functional dependency, we mean that If x(primary key) -> y and y->z then x->z.

 - Determine the non-key attributes that determine some other non-key attributes.